18F/handbook/docs/policies/leaving-civicactions.md

 ### 1. Email your resignation letter

-If you decide you want to leave CivicActions, send an official email to your supervisor and //WHAT IS THE RIGHT LINK? [leavingcivicactions@gsa.gov](mailto:leavingcivicactions@gsa.gov).
+If you decide you want to leave CivicActions, send an official email to your supervisor and //WHAT IS THE RIGHT LINK? [leavingcivicactions@civicactions.com](mailto:leavingcivicactions@civicactions.com).

 Include your termination date, which should be at least two weeks out.
 Your last day at CivicActions cannot be a federal holiday.